Mental Health and Wellbeing of Children and Young People

 This foundation degree allows students to explore the wide range of contemporary issues which can positively or negatively impact upon the mental health and wellbeing of children and young people.
 Biological, psychological, social, emotional and political influences are considered in relation to the current crisis in mental health.

 For those working to support children and young people, the degree provides a variety of effective, practical, non-specialist, therapeutic approaches.
 The overarching aim of the degree is to enhance students' understanding, and to develop their practical abilities in order to play an active role in enhancing the life experiences and outcomes for children and young people.

-This foundation degree is accredited by the University of Worcester.
-It will be delivered using a blended learning approach, which combines face-to-face learning, live online learning, tutorials, work-based learning and independent study.
+This foundation degree (FdSc) is accredited by the University of Worcester.
+It is delivered using a blended learning approach, which combines face-to-face learning, live online learning, tutorials, work-based learning and independent study.
 Students will require a basic level of ICT competence and access to a computer with a secure Internet connection.

 There will be a weekly learning session (one day per week, 1.00 p.m. - 7.30 p.m.).
 This will be delivered either face-to-face in a local venue or live online, enabling you to balance study, work and home demands.
 This day will remain the same for the duration of the foundation degree.

 Students on each course will also meet and work together at a twice yearly student conference that will run Friday evening and Saturday daytime in one central location.
 Specialist modules specific to individual degrees will be delivered online and during these student conferences.
-Dates for these student conferences will be set by summer 2020.
+These conferences usually take place in November and February.

 What will you study?

 - Supporting academic skills